 A message from our Executive Director & Co-Founder

-The West Island Palliative Care Residence continues to be dedicated to providing the highest care to patients and support to families while exerting a growing leadership role in the increasingly important discussion about palliative care and end-of-life issues in Quebec and across Canada.
+The West Island Palliative Care Residence continues to be dedicated to provide the highest care to patients and support to families while exerting a growing leadership role in the increasingly important discussion about palliative care and end-of-life issues in Quebec and across Canada.
 It is an appropriate position for us as the largest free-standing palliative care residence in Canada.

 The Residence is well positioned to continuing to serve the West Island community and to build even further on its success and leadership role in this important part of our health system.